5730540521-WP/Matchsage/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Make sure you have NodeJs, Express, Mongodb install on your computer.
+[ REQUIRED ] Make sure you have NodeJs, Express, Mongodb install on your computer.
+[ OPTIONAL ] Robo3T for managing and playing with database info, SourceTree (git GUI)

 ### Installing